 With the advancement of computers and the internet, we don’t need to look at the television screen or newspaper for weather updates.
 Rather, we can just pick our phone and get to know the current weather.
 Even if we are working on our Linux desktop, we can get notified about the forecastings.
 Thanks to the weather tools for Linux.

 Most of the modern Linux distributions come with a default weather app.
-Yet some distros lack this feature by default.
-These weather tools can show you a plethora of weather parameters by using the API keys of third-party weather info providers.
+Yet, some distros lack this feature by default.
+These weather tools can show you a plethora of weather parameters using the API keys of third-party weather info providers.
 You just need an internet connection, and you are good to go.
 Now you don’t need to worry about whether you should take the umbrella with you while going out.

 Best Weather Tools for Linux

 Just like other popular computer operating systems, Linux has a great library of weather tools.
 Most of them are open-source and free to use.
-Since you don’t need more than one weather tool, you have to choose that one software carefully.
+Since you don’t need more than one weather tool, you have to choose one software carefully.

 There are different types of weather tools with different user interfaces and features.
 The one I like may not be suitable for you.
-Hence, we have tested out 10 best weather tools for Linux.
+Hence, we have tested out the 10 best weather tools for Linux.
 I hope that one of these tools can be your next pick as a weather forecasting tool.

 WeeWX is not just a desktop weather app.
 It is your complete home weather station.
-This is a Python-based for fetching weather data from your weather hardware.
+This is Python-based for fetching weather data from your weather hardware.
 It is very easy to use weather station devices available in the market.
 This software supports many types of hardware.

 Key Features of WeeWX